noamross/jekyll-site/_drafts/2014-11-07-usergroups.md

 =================================

 For the past two years I've run the [UC Davis R User's Group] (D-RUG).
-In this post, I'll (1) outline the structure of D-RUG, and (3) summarize some lessons learned, and (3) discuss how such users' groups could act to support and complement SWC's workshops.
+In this post, I'll (1) outline the structure of D-RUG, and (2) summarize some lessons learned, and (3) discuss how such users' groups could act to support and complement SWC's workshops.
 Per [Bill's suggestion], we could discuss the role of users group at a future [instructor hangout]

-D-RUG was created with similar motivations as SWC.
+D-RUG was created with similar motivations as SWC - to help scientists learn computing skills.
+Unlike SWC workshops, our model has been "everyone teaches everyone" rather than "instructor --\> learner".
 I saw that science graduate students at Davis increasingly needed to use R and similar tools in both their coursework and research, and there was a fair bit of knowledge dispersed among students and faculty in the university.
 But there was little training on